 What Does Luke 17:28-30 Mean?

-Luke 17:28-30 describes how people in Lot's time were living normal lives - eating, drinking, buying, selling, planting, and building - until suddenly, fire and sulfur rained from Heaven and destroyed them all.
-Jesus uses this story to warn that His return will be just as sudden and unexpected, catching people off guard if they're not ready.
+Luke 17:28-30 describes how people in Lot’s time were living normal lives - eating, drinking, buying, selling, planting, and building - until the day Lot left Sodom.
+Then, suddenly, fire and sulfur rained from heaven and destroyed everyone.
+Jesus uses this moment to warn that His return will be sudden and unexpected.
+Life will seem routine until judgment comes without warning.

 Luke 17:28-30